openedx/open-edx-proposals/oeps/oep-0028-content-theming-in-react.rst

   2. Internal or non-customizable components which will contain HTML and certain logic

-* We will build small modular components which will be non-customizable, stateless and contain HTML, and certain logic.
+* We will build small modular components which will be non-customizable, stateless, contain HTML, and certain logic.
+A component will be defined as non customizable if it is only concerned with how things look and does not maintain any state of its own.
+In case they do, it will be UI state rather than data.
+They will be generally written as functional components, unless they need any data state or any lifecycle hook.
+They will receive data and callbacks via props and will have no dependencies on the rest of application.
 We can see an example of a smaller component ``SiteLogo``, which will later be used in a customizable component ``_Header``.

 .. code-block:: js